CharlieH94/CharlieH94/README.md

 - 👋 Hi, I’m @CharlieH94
-- 👀 I’m a qualified dentist, but I'm interested in learning how to code.
+- 👀 I’m a qualified dentist, but I'm interested in coding.
+I recently graduated from Northcoders Software Development Bootcamp.
-- 🌱 I’m currently learning the basics, chipping away at exercises on CodeCademy.
+- 🌱 I’m currently working through Codecademy's Full Stack Pathway, and Harvard's CS50x.

 <!---
 CharlieH94/CharlieH94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.